 - KTP Laser - Our laser technicians can reduce most redness associated with acne by minimizing obvious vascular proliferations around inflamed pimples.
 The KTP laser has also been shown to prevent acne flares when used in series.

 - AVICLEAR Laser - The first FDA-cleared energy device specifically for the treatment of mild to severe acne.
 AviClear’s 1726 nm wavelength treats acne at the source by selectively targeting and suppressing the sebaceous gland safely and effectively.
 Designed with patient comfort in mind, AviClear is enhanced with AviCoolTM contact cooling for an optimal and safe treatment experience.
+For more information on AviClear, please follow this link.

 There are many treatment options for acne, which is what can make it overwhelming at first.
 Rest assured, we will take a systematic approach to your skin and listen to your concerns before offering treatments.
 For more information or to schedule an appointment, call us at 417-888-0858.